John Stockton: College career

 After considering offers from Don Monson at Idaho and Mike Montgomery at Montana (both in the Big Sky Conference), Stockton decided to stay in Spokane and play college basketball for Dan Fitzgerald at Gonzaga University.
 He became the third generation in his family at GU; grandfather Houston Stockton was a well-known football player for the Bulldogs in the 1920s.
 Fitzgerald was also the athletic director; he stepped away from coaching for four years after Stockton's freshman year and promoted assistant Jay Hillock to head coach.

 During his senior year for the Bulldogs in 1984, Stockton averaged 20.9 points per game shooting 57% from the field.
 The Zags posted a 17–11 record, their best in 17 years, and Stockton led the West Coast Athletic Conference in scoring, assists, and steals.
 For his performance, he was named WCAC Player of the Year, the first-ever Gonzaga player to earn the award.

-He was one of 74 college players invited to the spring tryouts for the 1984 U.S. Olympic team and coached by Bob Knight.
+He was one of 74 college players invited to the spring tryouts for the 1984 U.S. Olympic team coached by Bob Knight.
 Stockton made the initial cut in April to the final 20, but was one of four released in May (with Charles Barkley, Terry Porter, and Maurice Martin) in the penultimate cut to 16 players.
 Though not selected, the experience led him to meet his future teammate and friend, Karl Malone.